 - Blurry vision.

 - Increased discomfort after watching television or reading.

-Only a doctor can determine if there is an underlying medical condition that is causing the dry eye.
+Only a doctor can determine if an underlying medical condition causes the dry eye.
 An ophthalmologist can perform tests to measure the production of tears if necessary.

 The dry eye is incurable but can be treated.
-For mild cases, there are over-the-counter medications that can be helpful, such as artificial tears, gels and ointments.
+For mild cases, over-the-counter medications can be helpful, such as artificial tears, gels, and ointments.

-The anti-inflammatory drug cyclosporine is the main recipe currently available to treat dry eye.
-Helps reduce corneal damage, increase tear production and reduce overall symptoms.
+The anti-inflammatory drug cyclosporine is the main recipe currently available to treat dry eyes.
+It helps reduce corneal damage, increase tear production and reduce overall symptoms.

 These are just some common disorders associated with red eyes.
 Others include:

 - Inflammation of the cornea, iris, or white of the eye.